Demo

 y sub --with-metadata uavcan.node.heartbeat uavcan.diagnostic.record # You should see heartbeats

-Now let’s see how the simple thermostat node is operating.
+Now let’s see how the simple thermostat node operates.
 Launch another subscriber to see the published voltage command (it is not going to print anything yet):

 y sub 2347:uavcan.si.unit.voltage.scalar --redraw # Prints nothing.